akmubi/algorithms_in_bioinformatics/README.md

 # Algorithms In Bioinformatics
-To run the algorithms execute the file "algorithmsInBioinformatics.py" in the folder source/bin.
+To run the algorithms execute the file "main.py".

 ## Parameters

 #### Help
   -h, --help

   Show this help message and exit

 #### Algorithms

   -a {nw,gotoh,nw3,fengDoolittle,sumOfPairs,upgma,wpgma,nussinov},

   --algorithm {nw,gotoh,nw3,fengDoolittle,sumOfPairs,upgma,wpgma,nussinov}

   Define which algorithm should be executed.
 Options are:

   * 'nw' for the algorithm of Needleman and Wunsch.
   * 'gotoh' for the algorithm of Osamu Gotoh.
   * 'nw3' for the Needleman-Wunsch algorithm with three sequences.
   * 'fengDoolittle' for the heuristic multiple sequence alignment algorithm by Da-Fei Feng and Russell F. Doolittle.
   * 'sumOfPairs' for the scoring of a multiple sequence alignment by Humberto Carrillo and David Lipman.
   * 'upgma' or 'wpgma' is a clustering method to generate pylogenetic trees.